-Tolerance is not just chemical, it’s behavioral.
+Tolerance is not just chemical; it’s behavioral.
 Although a person could probably use CBD during a break and still reduce their chemical tolerance to THC, that person might miss out on other aspects of tolerance.

 Here is my advice:

 If possible, don’t use CBD during a break.
-However, if you really struggle with withdrawal or other experiences that would keep you from taking a break– and CBD is the only thing helping with that… use it.
+However, if you struggle with withdrawal or other experiences that would keep you from taking a break– and CBD is the only thing helping with that… use it.

-If you are going to use CBD try these two practices:
+If you are going to use CBD, try these two practices:

-If possible, only use CBD during the early days when the physical stuff is hardest, then try tapering off.
+Only use CBD during the early days when the physical stuff is hardest, then try tapering off.
 Second, when you use CBD, use it in the most boring way possible.
 Take drops, an oil, or a simple edible.
 (Don’t use CBD flower as a replacement.)
 Taking these steps might help reduce your behavioral tolerance.

 Day 1: Stay Busy